projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 device's CFG SPACE for BAR reprogramming.

 The DM needs to inject interrupts/MSIs to its frontend devices whenever necessary.
-For example, an RTC device needs get its ALARM interrupt, or a PCI device with MSI capability needs to get its MSI.
+For example, an RTC device needs to get its ALARM interrupt, or a PCI device with MSI capability needs to get its MSI.

-DM also provides a PIRQ routing mechanism for platform devices.
+The DM also provides a PIRQ routing mechanism for platform devices.

 PIO/MMIO/CFG SPACE Handler
 ==========================

-This chapter will do a quick introduction of different I/O requests.
+This chapter provides a quick introduction of different I/O requests.

 PIO Handler Register
 --------------------

-A PIO range structure in DM is like below, it's the parameter needed to register PIO handler for special PIO range:
+A PIO range structure in the DM is shown below.
+It's the parameter needed to register a PIO handler for a special PIO range:

-.. note:: this should be references to API documentation in devicemodel/include/inout.h
+.. note:: This should be references to API documentation in ``devicemodel/include/inout.h``.

 .. code-block:: c